shyamal10/RoomAcousticSim/README.md

 ### Prerequisites

-To execute any Matlab program on a computer without Matlab installed, you must first install the Matlab Compiler Runtime (MCR).
+To execute any MATLAB program on a computer without MATLAB installed, you must first install the Matlab Compiler Runtime (MCR).
 This is essential as it includes the core Matlab functionality needed by your application, on the target machine where you intend to deploy your application.
 Ensure that you install the same version of MCR as the version of Matlab was used to generate this program.
 This app was built using MATLAB version 2023a so the MCR version would be 9.14.
 If MATLAB is already installed, simply clone the repo